 Reporting Sexual and Other Unlawful Harassment

 Employees who believe that they have encountered or witnessed inappropriate behavior are strongly encouraged to promptly notify the offender that his or her behavior is unwelcome.
 If such notifications are unsuccessful or the employee prefers not to deal directly with the offender, the employee should report the behavior to People and Culture, or any member of the Executive Leadership Team.
+An employee may also use any of the reporting avenues described in the Policy on Reporting Illegal or Unethical Conduct.
 In addition, supervisors are required to report any incidents of inappropriate behavior of which they are aware to one of the above-mentioned individuals.
 Every effort will be made to treat all complaints as confidential consistent with the need to investigate and take corrective action.

 Investigation of Sexual and Other Unlawful Harassment Complaints